jjclark1982/bitburner-scripts/batch/README.md

 When run as an executable, prints the servers currently available.
 TODO: Use CLI to run an arbitrary script on the pool.

-`all.js` - Daemon which attacks the most profitable targets.
+`manage.js` - Daemon which attacks the most profitable targets.
-TODO: specify targets on CLI
+Can specify individual targets on CLI.

-`manage.js` - Daemon which runs scripts on a single host to attack a single target. (deprecated)